ISSN: 2997-9293

 A note from the editor

 Conference presenters are encouraged to submit their work to Convergences.
-SEACS’s peer-reviewed journal, Convergences, is currently accepting submissions until August 15.
+SEACS’s peer-reviewed journal, Convergences, is currently accepting submissions until Sept 15 for our spring edition.

 Use the form below or email your papers to us for peer-review at worleypm (at) appstate.edu.
 Include “Convergences” in the subject line.